Choose the Best Oscilloscope

 The SDS1202X-E is really simple to use since it is an entry-level DSO.
 It provides a free support system for newcomers integrated into the system.
 In addition, the arrangement of the buttons is very strategically located, making it simple to use as well.

-Rigol DS1054Z Digital Oscilloscope– the best for the price!
+Rigol DS1054Z Digital Oscilloscope– the best for the beginners!

 The bandwidth begins at 50 MHz but can be upgraded to 100 MHz, so the depth of memory is from 12 Mpts to 24 Mpts.
 You may get some free device tools for higher frequencies to assist in data collection via USB and perform an FFT on the CPU of your machine instead of having all the heavy workload on the scope.
 Furthermore, the DS1054Z will allow the full-screen XY monitor with only some firmware updates.